abipepul/camunda-platform-docs/docs/components/connectors/out-of-the-box-connectors/rest.md

 ## Make your REST Connector executable

-To make the **REST Connector** executable, choose needed authentication type and fill out the mandatory fields highlighted in red in the properties panel:
+To make the **REST Connector** executable, choose the required authentication type and fill out the mandatory fields highlighted in red in the properties panel:

 ![rest Connector red properties](../img/connectors-rest-red-properties.png)